roots/bud/docs/config.md

 ```js
 bud.projectPath(__dirname).srcPath('resources')
 ```

-First, we set the paths of important project directories.
-We actually skippd this step because our example paths align with the Bud defaults (`src`, `dist`, relative to the `process.cwd()`)

 - [bud.projectPath](config-projectPath.md) indicates the root path of the project.
   Since our config file is already in the project root, we don't need to explicitly set this.
 However, if you are running the config outside the project root, you will need to make this explicit.